In tribute to the subways of the early days DRIP’IN has created a ceramic train collection painted bry street artists from all over the world.

 The making of the mould

-When the mould is ready, it can receive 25 to 30 pours of about 40 litres of clay each.
+When the mould is ready, it can receive the pours of about 40 litres of clay each.
 This operation is done by hand and requires particular skill, as the pouring speed and flow rate are essential for an even distribution in the mould, without bubbles.

-Then begins the slow drying process, a natural process whose duration is governed by the thickness of earth necessary to hold the object on itself: in this case, our train remains in the mould for 2 weeks for a final thickness of earth of 12 to 13 mm minimum.
-During this time, the mould must be filled regularly to maintain the maximum natural pressure of the clay inside.
+Then begins the slow drying process, a natural process whose duration is governed by the thickness of earth necessary to hold the object on itself: in this case, our train remains in the mould for 2 weeks before to be removed.

 Once the clay has been evacuated, the walls of the mould are gently opened to release the piece.
 It is hard on the outside, but the inside is cool and humid.
 It is therefore necessary to dry it in the open air for another 7 to 10 days, depending on the climatic conditions.

-Called the biscuit, this is the moment of truth: 12 hours of a gradual rise in temperature up to approx. 750 degrees C to remove all the water from the clay.
+The first firing called the “biscuit” is the moment of truth: 12 hours of a gradual rise in temperature up to approx. 750 degrees C to remove entirely the water from the clay.

-If at this stage you think you have finished with the most critical risks, well no!
-It is without counting on the second, definitive firing, which hardens the piece and makes the terracotta, inert, capable of lasting for millennia, as we find it today in archaeological excavations.
+The second firing hardens the piece and makes the terracotta inert, capable of lasting for millennia, as we find it today in archaeological excavations.

-This firing is carried out at more than 1200 degrees for long hours.
+This key step is carried out at more than 1200 degrees C for long hours.
 Here again, it is not uncommon that the few pieces with intrinsic defects do not resist these very high temperatures.
 They also crack.

 To make the terracotta glossy, it is necessary to apply a covering: enamel or lacquer, matt or glossy as desired.